Summer Crafts for Slow Living: 5 Whimsical Ideas for Peaceful Summer Days

 There’s something timeless about bundles of herbs hanging to dry in the kitchen or tucked into a basket by the fireplace.
 But what really caught my eye on Pinterest were the herbal fire starters: little muffin tin sized wax pucks with herbs.
 They’re beautiful, fragrant, and perfect for setting a cozy mood—whether in the fire pit or by the winter fireplace.

-I was wondering if you even need the wax though, because I’ve found that simply letting the herbs, or greenery, dry works beautifully.
+I was wondering if you even need the wax though, since simply letting herbs or greenery dry works beautifully.
 I often save dried evergreen branches from my winter porch urns—they’re incredibly effective.
 Lighting one briefly makes the fire intense!

 These homemade bundles add a natural, old-world feel to your home.
 They smell lovely, look beautiful, and make your fires feel special—especially when the colder nights return.